by Matt Slick

 Sometimes, when I do seminars and after I introduce myself, I give a very brief history of what got me started in apologetics and what keeps me going.
 Usually, those who are there are there to learn about Christian doctrine, evangelism, witnessing to Mormons, Jehovah's Witnesses, or other cult groups, or are simply there to ask questions on different subjects.
 Invariably, I introduce the term 'apologetics' to the group and define it as "that field of Christian study that defends Biblical truth against anything that opposes it."
 Also, I state that apologetics is as varied as people and subjects and that no one can master all areas.
-As God calls people into study, they will become proficient in what interests them according to the gifts and interests that have been entrusted to them by Him.
+As God calls people into study, they will become proficient in what interests them according to the gifts and interests that by God has entrusted to them.

 Apologetics is the attempt to make a defense for the Christian faith.
 If you do that in any way, then you are an apologist.
 In fact, you are commanded to be an apologist by Peter: "But sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence," (1 Pet.
 3:15).